IRAQ-hacker/Search-hack/README.md

 # Search-hack

-This script It tracks more than 10,000 websites in a short time
+This script It tracks more than 10,000 websites in a short time dork or anything
 ----------
 And saves you a lot of effort with just the press of a button .
 ----------